 - You come from a street skating background

-- You want traditional street tricks but cruising comfort
+- You like traditional street tricks allied with cruising comfort

-- You ride in very crowded and tight areas
+- You mostly ride in crowded and tight areas

 - You need to carry your board everywhere